 - Chicken Liver

-Chicken and Beef are both high-quality meat ingredients that can provide a plentiful supply of protein and fat, which should be at the core of every dog’s diet.
+Chicken.
+Turkey and Beef are all high-quality meat ingredients that can provide a plentiful supply of protein and fat, which should be at the core of every dog’s diet.

-The use of Liver is also widespread among premium dog food brands.
-It can provide several vitamins and minerals that traditional meat cuts lack as well as its ability to enhance a food’s flavor.
+The use of organ meat, such as Liver is also widespread among premium dog food brands.
+Organ meat can provide several vitamins and minerals that traditional meat cuts lack as well as enhance a food’s flavor to make it more appealing to dogs.

 Other Notable Ingredients